dbochicchio/vera-VirtualDevices/README.md

 [More info on Tasmota docs.](https://tasmota.github.io/docs/Rules/)

 ### Ping device for status
-If you want to ping a device and have its status associated to the device, you can write a simple scene like this, to be executed every *x* minutes.
+If you want to ping a device and have its status associated to the virtual device, you can write a simple scene like this, to be executed every *x* minutes.

 ```
 local function ping(address)